AI

 4

-Fear, conspiratorial metaphors and calls for action
+Fear, conspiratorial metaphors and calls for action:

 A large subset leans into dystopian images (humans as batteries, Matrix, “replace us”), plus demands to hold Altman and OpenAI accountable — from switching platforms to calls for shutdowns or regulatory scrutiny.